Definition of a Comprehensive Eye Care Optometrist

 PART IV: WRITTEN EXAMINATION

 Following successful completion of two case reports as described above, the Candidate is eligible to take the Written Examination during the Annual Meeting.
-The primary purpose of the Examination is to assess the Candidate's skills in clinical diagnosis, pathophysiology, data analysis, and patient management/co-management.
-Additionally, some aspects of the written examination may test candidates' knowledge of basic science relevant to clinical care such as optics, anatomy, physiology, pathology and pharmacology.
-The Written Examination is constructed to determine if the candidate practices Comprehensive Eye Care Optometry beyond the entry level and at a level of excellence consistent with Diplomate status.
+The primary purpose of the examination is to assess the Candidate's skills in clinical diagnosis, pathophysiology, data analysis, and patient management/co-management.
+Additionally, some aspects of the written examination may test the candidate’s knowledge of basic science relevant to clinical care such as optics, anatomy, physiology, pathology and pharmacology.
+The Written Examination is constructed to determine if the candidate practices Comprehensive Eye Care beyond the entry level and at a level of excellence consistent with Diplomate Status.

 I. Patient scenario: including demographic data, history, initial data results